mepsbisht/blogging-project1/README.md

 Authorisation
 Make sure that only the owner of the blogs is able to edit or delete the blog.
 In case of unauthorized access return an appropirate error message.
+Testing (Self-evaluation During Development)
+To test these apis create a new collection in Postman named Project 1 Blogging Each api should have a new request in this collection Each request in the collection should be rightly named.
+Eg Create author, Create blog, Get blogs etc Each member of each team should have their tests in running state Refer below sample

+A Postman collection and request sample

+Response
+Successful Response structure
+{
+  status: true,
+  data: {

+  }
+}
+Error Response structure
+{
+  status: false,
+  msg: ""
+}
+Collections
+Blogs
+{
+  "title": "How to win friends",
+  "body": "Blog body",
+  "tags": ["Book", "Friends", "Self help"], "category": "Book",
+  "subcategory": ["Non fiction", "Self Help"], "published": false,
+  "publishedAt": "", // if published is true publishedAt will have a date 2021-09-17T04:25:07.803Z "deleted": false,
+  "deletedAt": "", // if deleted is true deletedAt will have a date 2021-09-17T04:25:07.803Z, "createdAt": "2021-09-17T04:25:07.803Z", "updatedAt": "2021-09-17T04:25:07.803Z",
+}